 “A critical element of protecting public health is keeping the public informed,” said MPART executive director Steve Sliver.
 “We look forward to hearing from member of the public who want help their fellow Michiganders stay informed, educated and empowered in our state’s ongoing response to PFAS contamination in their communities.”

 The workgroup’s draft charter was developed with input from three focus group sessions held with members of the public directly impacted by PFAS contamination in their communities.
+The draft charter was approved by MPART on September 27, 2019.
 View the Citizen's Advisory Workgroup Charter.

 You must read and understand the workgroup charter before filling out a registration form to be considered for MPART Citizen's Advisory Workgroup membership.
 Do not fill in the form in your internet browser -- save the document to your computer first, then fill in the form.